In a nutshell, you have three options for getting from Bangkok to Chiang Mai: bus, train, or flight.

 Aside from the tourist-oriented buses departing from Khao San Road, deluxe buses from Bangkok to Chiang Mai leave from the northeast bus terminal (Mo Chit).
 You can get to the bus terminal by taking the BTS Skytrain.

 These buses are used more often by locals rather than tourists.
 You'll often receive better treatment, a snack, and water.
-The movie shown will most likely be in Thai without English subtitles, but the driving tends to be more civil and rest is easier.
+The movie shown will most likely be in Thai without English subtitles, but the driving tends to be more civil and the rest is easier.

 Although travel agencies will sell tickets for deluxe buses, some dishonest agents have been known to sell deluxe tickets then put passengers on the regular old tourist bus.
 To be sure, take the BTS Skytrain to the Mo Chit stop then walk or taxi the rest of the distance to the bus terminal to book passage yourself.